-UF skin cancer surgeons at Shands at the University of Florida can answer any questions you have preceding and following your surgery.
+UF Health skin cancer surgeons can answer any questions you have preceding and following your surgery.

 Do not hesitate to ask, as being a well-informed patient is one of your greatest tools to aid in your recovery.
 Make an appointment today to discuss your individual situation and learn more about skin cancer treatment options for you.